 How can I resolve ERROR 1227 when importing data into an Amazon RDS MySQL DB instance that has automated backups enabled?

-I imported the logical backup taken using mysqldump to an Amazon Relational Database Service (Amazon RDS) for MySQL instance using mysqldump.
-But when I tried to enable replication or automated backups, I received an error similar to the following:
+I imported the logical backup taken using mysqldump to an Amazon Relational Database Service (Amazon RDS) MySQL DB instance that has automated backups enabled.
+I received an error similar to the following:

 "Error: 1227 SQLSTATE: 42000 (ER_SPECIFIC_ACCESS_DENIED_ERROR) Access denied; you need (at least one of) the %s privilege(s) for this operation."

-This error occurs when the database has the binary log enabled, and the mysqldump file contains an object (a trigger, view, function, or event).
-For more information, see the MySQL Documentation for The Binary Log.
+This error occurs when the database has the binary log enabled, and the mysqldump file contains a stored object (a trigger, view, function, or event).
+For more information, see the MySQL Documentation for The binary log.

 If any create statements don't include the “NO SQL,” “READS SQL DATA,” or “DETERMINISTIC” keywords, then MySQL can't create those objects, and the import fails with error 1227.

-To relax this condition and allow the import of all the objects, set the global log_bin_trust_function_creators system variables to 1 through the RDS custom parameter group.
-For more information, see Modifying Parameters in a DB Parameter Group.
+To relax this condition and allow the import of all the objects, set the global log_bin_trust_function_creators system variables to 1 through the Amazon RDS custom DB parameter group.
+For more information, see Modifying parameters in a DB parameter group.

-Note: Because you can't change values in a default parameter group, you must associate a custom parameter group to your instance if the default parameter group is currently associated with the instance.
-After you associate a new parameter group to your instance, you must reboot your instance.
+Note: You can't change values in a default parameter group.
+Instead, associate a custom parameter group to your DB instance if the default parameter group is currently associated with the DB instance.
+After you associate a new parameter group to your RDS DB instance, you must reboot your DB instance.

-If you have a custom parameter group attached to your instance, then:
+If you have a custom parameter group attached to your DB instance, then:

 - Open the Amazon RDS console, and choose Parameter groups from the navigation pane.

-- Choose the custom parameter group name that is associated to your instance.
+- Choose the custom parameter group name that is associated to your DB instance.

 - Enter log_bin_trust_function_creators in the Filter parameters field, and then choose Edit Parameters.